-Recorded by the London Philharmonic Orchestra at Abbey Road Studios in London under the baton of conductor Vladimir Jurowski, the UTOPIA Symphony will be released on the LPO classical music label in late 2020.
+Recorded by the London Philharmonic Orchestra at Abbey Road Studios in London under the baton of conductor Vladimir Jurowski, the UTOPIA Symphony was released on the LPO classical music label on 13th November 2020, on major digital platforms like Spotify and iTunes, as well as in CD format.
 The symphony will also be launched in Singapore in a live concert at landmark arts venue the Esplanade, performed by the Metropolitan Festival Orchestra, conducted by Professor Chan Tze Law (Yong Siew Toh Conservatory).

 Written by Russian composer Vladimir Martynov about Singapore, the work was premiered in Russian as the “SINGAPORE” Symphony in 2005.
 The English version is renamed “UTOPIA” in keeping with Martynov’s original impulse for the piece.
 Utopia, for Martynov, was not a destination or a state of being, but a process of becoming and striving to do better.

 The first in a series of Iconic Initiatives, the UTOPIA Symphony implicitly magnifies Singapore’s place in history as a model of success.
 This project is led by the Foundation for The Arts and Social Enterprise, an arts charity in Singapore which seeks to raise the level of the arts in Singapore by promoting our artists to the global stage and initiating iconic projects with enduring impact.